Profitable Spring Onion Farming in Kenya

 Planting Seeds in the Nursery

 Make furrows in the nursery bed, about 2 to 3 cm deep and spaced 15 cm apart.
-Plant the spring onion seeds in these furrows and lightly cover them with soil to keep moisture.
-Use a thin layer of mulch to protect the seeds from being washed away during watering.
-In around 10 days, the seeds will germinate.
-Remove the mulch and provide some shade for the seedlings.
-After 4 to 6 weeks, when the leaves are about 15 cm long, the seedlings are ready to move.
+Sow spring onions in furrows, then gently cover with soil.
+This keeps moisture in.
+Add a thin mulch layer; it stops seeds from washing away when watered.
+Expect sprouts in about 10 days.
+Take off the mulch and shade young pants.
+In 4 to 6 weeks leaves are about 15 cm.
+Now, seedlings are ready to transplant.

 Spring Onions